Experience-Monks/math-as-code/README.md

 For a vector *v*, `| v |` means the [Euclidean norm](https://en.wikipedia.org/wiki/Norm_%28mathematics%29#Euclidean_norm) of *v*.
 It is also referred to as the "magnitude" or "length" of a vector.

-Sometimes this is represented by double-pipes to avoid ambiguity with *absolute* notation.
+Often this is represented by double-pipes to avoid ambiguity with the *absolute* notation.
 For example:

 ![pipes4](img/pipes4.png)

-Here is an example using an `[x, y, z]` array to represent a 3D vector.
+Here is an example using an array `[x, y, z]` to represent a 3D vector.

 ```js
 var v = [ 0, 4, -3 ]